How to Avoid Safety Recordkeeping Errors and Citations

 1904.40 Access for Government Representatives

-When an authorized government representative asks for records under Part 1904, employers must provide copies to them within four business hours.
-It’s a good idea for employers to update their records log as they go so they are always current and ready at a government representative’s request.
+When an authorized government representative asks for records under Part 1904, employers must provide copies within four business hours.
+It’s a good idea for employers to update their records log as they go, so they are always current and ready at a government representative’s request.

 Close Menu